 Strategy Supporting Documents

-"A fully-funded and comprehensive dementia strategy will help ensure people living with dementia, their care partners and their families have access to the resources and services they need to live as well, and for as long as possible at home and in the community," said Chris Dennis, former CEO at the Alzheimer Society of Ontario.
+"A fully-funded and comprehensive dementia strategy will help ensure people living with dementia, their care partners and their families have access to the resources and services they need to live as well, and for as long as possible at home and in the community," says Chris Dennis, CEO at the Alzheimer Society of Ontario.

 Solutions That Will Make a Difference